 TF = LS − ES = LF − EF

 The maximum amount of time a task can be delayed without delaying the project end date.
-Tasks on the critical path have TF = 0.
+Tasks on the critical path have TF of zero.
 Using total float of one task reduces the float of all tasks that share the same path.

 Free Float